-- Changes in the political and economic policies of the PRC government may materially and adversely affect FF. - Uncertainties with respect to the Chinese legal system, regulations and enforcement policies could have a material adverse effect on FF. - Foreign currency fluctuations could reduce the value of our Common Stock and dividends paid on our Common Stock. - Changes in the laws and regulations of China or noncompliance with them could adversely affect FF. - Restrictions on PRC Subsidiaries' ability to pay dividends or make other payments to FFIE in the future could restrict FFIE's ability to satisfy its liquidity requirements and have a material adverse effect on FFIE's business. - FFIE may be classified as a PRC "resident enterprise," which would likely result in unfavorable tax consequences to FFIE and its non-PRC enterprise stockholders. - FFIE and its stockholders face uncertainty with respect to indirect transfers of equity interests in China resident enterprises through transfer of non-Chinese-holding companies. - PRC regulation of loans to and direct investments in PRC entities may delay or prevent us from making loans or additional capital contributions to our PRC Subsidiaries. - The PRC government can take regulatory actions and make statements to regulate business operations in China with little advance notice, so our assertions and beliefs of the risks imposed by the Chinese legal and regulatory system cannot be certain, and actions related to oversight and control over offerings that are conducted overseas and/or foreign investment in issuers with substantial operations in China could significantly limit or completely hinder our and the Selling Stockholder's ability to offer or continue to offer shares of Class A Common Stock \$0.0001 par value, and warrants to purchase shares of Class A Common Stock to investors and cause the value of our securities to significantly decline or be worthless. - The approval of, or filing or other administrative procedures with, the CSRC or other PRC governmental authorities may be required in connection with certain of our financing activities, and, if required, we cannot predict if we will be able to obtain such approval or complete such filing or other administrative procedures. - Certain PRC rules and regulations establish complex procedures for some acquisitions by foreign investors, which could make it more difficult for us to grow in China. - FF may be adversely affected by the complexity, uncertainties and changes in PRC regulations on internet-related business, automotive businesses and other business carried out by FF's PRC Subsidiaries. - We face challenges from the evolving regulatory environment regarding cybersecurity, information security, privacy and data protection. - In the event that the independent auditor operating in China that FF engages for its operations in China is not permitted to be subject to inspection by the Public Company Accounting Oversight Board ("PCAOB"), then investors may be deprived of the benefits of such inspection. - U.S. regulatory bodies may be limited in their ability to conduct investigations or inspections of our operations in China. - There may be difficulties in effecting service of legal process, conducting investigations, collecting evidence, enforcing foreign judgments or bringing actions in China against us and our management.
+- Changes in the political and economic policies of the PRC government may materially and adversely affect FF. - Uncertainties with respect to the Chinese legal system, regulations and enforcement policies could have a material adverse effect on FF. - Foreign currency fluctuations could reduce the value of our Common Stock and dividends paid on our Common Stock. - Changes in the laws and regulations of China or noncompliance with them could adversely affect FF. - Restrictions on PRC Subsidiaries' (defined below) ability to pay dividends or make other payments to FF in the future could restrict FF's ability to satisfy its liquidity requirements and have a material adverse effect on FF's business. - FF may be classified as a PRC "resident enterprise," which would likely result in unfavorable tax consequences to FF and its non-PRC enterprise stockholders. - FF and its stockholders face uncertainty with respect to indirect transfers of equity interests in China resident enterprises through transfer of non-Chinese-holding companies. - PRC regulation of loans to and direct investments in PRC entities may delay or prevent us from making loans or additional capital contributions to the PRC Subsidiaries. - The PRC government can take regulatory actions and make statements to regulate business operations in China with little advance notice. - The approval of, or filing or other administrative procedures with, the CSRC or other PRC governmental authorities may be required in connection with certain of our financing activities. - Certain PRC rules and regulations establish complex procedures for some acquisitions by foreign investors, which could make it more difficult for us to grow in China. - FF may be adversely affected by the complexity, uncertainties and changes in PRC regulations on internet-related business, automotive businesses and other business carried out by the PRC Subsidiaries. - We face challenges from the evolving regulatory environment regarding cybersecurity, information security, privacy and data protection. - In the event that the independent auditor operating in China that FF engages for its operations in China is not permitted to be subject to inspection by the Public Company Accounting Oversight Board ("PCAOB"), then investors may be deprived of the benefits of such inspection. - U.S. regulatory bodies may be limited in their ability to conduct investigations or inspections of our operations in China. - There may be difficulties in effecting service of legal process, conducting investigations, collecting evidence, enforcing foreign judgments or bringing actions in China against us and our management.